 I first picked up a paintbrush ten years ago and haven’t put one down since.
 Originally, I focused on capturing our family pets and favorite moments.
 Since then, I have moved to experimenting with more abstract painting techniques, mostly oil but occasionally water color and acrylic.
 This is the second time my art has been on display due to the fact that I am constantly proclaiming to my family that my pieces are “not quite done yet.”
 I love this organization and all it does and am honored to be included!

 Challenge of design and creativity.
 The day I was introduced to jewelry design and a paintbrush was the day I realized I could put my biggest passions of creative design, the arts, and crafting into a tangible product to give back to the world.
 CLQ Designs offers unique handcrafted jewelry and original abstract artwork at a price point that will not send you running for the hills!

 My personal relationship with design has evolved into a love and passion I incorporate into every aspect of my life, both personally and professionally.
-Throughout my professional life, I have broadened my creative abilities through even planning, jewelry designs, painting, branding, business development, client relations, and marketing.
-Alongside my professional life, I have grown my design skills through my jewelry and painting business, CLQ Designs.
+Throughout my personal and professional endeavors, I have broadened my creative abilities through event planning, jewelry design, painting, branding, business development, client relations, social media, and marketing.

 Since childhood, my creativity and passion for design has fueled my drive to explore new experiences, learn new skill sets, and cultivate meaningful relationships.
-For me, the most exciting and rewarding part of CLQ Designs is knowing that I am not limited to what I can learn, design and create.
-I love getting together with my clients to get our creative wheels turning together in order to design their one of a kind piece from CLQ Designs.
-I love the challenge of design and thrive off creativity (I can’t get enough of it!).
+For me, the most exciting and rewarding part of CLQ Designs is knowing that I am not limited as to what I can learn, design, and create.
+Design you own life and style.